rohskopf/modecode/lammps/README.md

 If you use setting 0 or 2, you must supply an INDICES file which labels the mode indices (starting from zero) that you wish you output data for.

+For a setting of 3, the "mode flux" Jnm = Xn*Vn is output at each time according to the mode pairs given in the PAIRS file.

 ## `fix mode`
 Fix mode sets the initial mode temperatures and coordinates.